 This section provides a summary of archaeological and built heritage features within the Preliminary Analysis Area based on review of secondary source information.
-The information presented in this section of the report represents a summary of more detailed information contained in the Environmental Overview Paper - Canadian Existing Conditions Volume 1 (refer to List of Supporting Documents).
+The information presented in this section of the report represents a summary of more detailed information contained in the Environmental Overview Paper - Canadian Existing Conditions Volume 1.

-Archaeological Resources 4.5.1
+4.5.1 Archaeological Resources